coolk8/telegram-simple-ai-bot/README.md

 1. Start a chat with your bot on Telegram
 2. Send `/start` to begin
+3. Use mode buttons to switch between text and image generation:
-3. Send any message to get an AI response
+   - Text Mode: Send messages to chat with AI
+   - Image Mode: Send prompts to generate images
+4. Use `/my_images` to view your generated images
+5. Use `/set_models` to choose AI model for text chat
-4. Use the "🔄 Restart Conversation" button to start a new conversation
+6. Use "🔄 Restart Conversation" button to start a new conversation

 ## Features

+- Dual mode operation:
+  - Text chat with AI using OpenRouter
+  - Image generation using Together AI
 - Maintains conversation history for contextual responses
-- Responds to all text messages using AI
-- Uses Mistral-7B model through OpenRouter
+- Gallery of generated images with /my_images command
+- Model selection for text chat
 - Simple error handling
 - "Restart Conversation" button to clear chat history
 - Secure Redis connection with password authentication

 ## How It Works

-The bot maintains a conversation history for each user using Redis.
-This allows the AI to understand the context of your messages and provide more relevant responses.
-When you press the "Restart Conversation" button, your conversation history is cleared, and you can start a fresh conversation.
+The bot operates in two modes:

+### Text Mode
+- Maintains a conversation history for each user using Redis
+- Uses OpenRouter API to generate contextual responses
+- Supports multiple AI models that can be selected with /set_models
+- History can be cleared using the "Restart Conversation" button

+### Image Mode
+- Uses Together AI's image generation API
+- Accepts text prompts to generate images
+- Automatically saves generated images to user's gallery
+- Images can be viewed later using /my_images command
+- Each image is saved with its generation prompt and timestamp

 The Redis connection is secured with password authentication to ensure data safety.
 Make sure to use a strong password and keep it secure in your .env file.

 ## Project Structure

 - `main.go`: Main bot implementation
+- `handlers.go`: Command and message handlers
+- `openrouter.go`: OpenRouter API integration
+- `together.go`: Together AI integration for image generation
+- `redis.go`: Redis operations and data storage
+- `config.go`: Configuration management
 - `go.mod`: Go module definition and dependencies
-- `.env`: Configuration file for API keys and Redis settings
+- `.env`: Configuration file for API keys and settings

 ## Error Handling